Lázaro Martínez (triple jumper)

 Lázaro Martínez Santray (born 3 November 1997) is a Cuban athlete who specialises in the triple jump and the long jump.
 He is a former World Junior Championship record holder for the triple jump with an attempt of 17.13 m jumped at the 2014 edition in Eugene, Oregon, and also holds the former world youth best in the triple jump, with an attempt of 17.24 m jumped in Havana.
+Martínez won the silver medal at the 2023 World Championships in the triple jump event.

 Early life

 Martínez was born to former 400 metres runner Isabel Contreras.
 He initially practised several sports, including basketball and judo, until he was about 10 years old.
 It was his mother who encouraged him to take up athletics and linked him up with a friend and coach.

 Martínez has stated that he initially did not like athletics, but after doing a test with the said coach he was told he had the potential to enter the provincial sports school.
 He began specialising in the jumps under the supervision of coach Manuel Guilarte, whom he credits for instilling in him the love of athletics.